ellegassner/ellegassner/README.md

 With my past experiences, I have developed skills as a self-starter, the ability to solve complex problems, and adapt to changing environments.

-+ :eyes Check out my portfolio at https://www.ellegassner.com/
++ :eyes: Check out my portfolio at https://www.ellegassner.com/

 + 🏫 Continuously working to build my skills in HTML5, CSS3, Sass, JavaScript/jQuery, and React.